Hidden Costs of Outsourcing

 Example: software development outsourcing

 A company receives a proposal to build a software module for $120,000.
+The quote looks straightforward, but additional costs may include:

 - Internal product manager time (10 hours/week × 20 weeks)